 One reason for the increase in attacks is that hackers have realized school systems are vulnerable.
 There is a lot of technical debt going on, and most of the time, IT teams don't necessarily have the resources or cybersecurity experts on staff to keep up.

 On an institutional level, data breaches at schools come after taking a hit from a cybersecurity attack, where ransomware attackers can lock down a school’s records and system, leaving them with no choice but to shut down and unable to provide services for days or months.
+Leveraging resources from the federal Cybersecurity and Infrastructure Security Agency can significantly enhance cybersecurity efforts in school districts by providing federal grants and participation in information-sharing forums.

 On an individual level, data leaks often target personal data with the goal of selling it on places like the dark web or using it to access various accounts and information further.
 This information can act as an open door to a private room for cybercriminals.
 Beyond explicitly using things like bank account numbers to siphon money, these attackers are capable of doing a lot of damage with very little information!
 Perhaps worst of all, hackers can gain access to enough personal information to steal someone’s identity, presenting a whole host of potential legal challenges to overcome.